-Although there are no formal prerequisites for this class, you are expected to know how, or learn how, to do the following:
+Although there are no formal prerequisites except Math 220 for this course, you are expected to know how, or learn how, to do the following:

-- Use an internet browser to find things on the web. - Use Matlab to evaluate numerical results, make graphs, and do multistep calculations. - Open, read, and print Acrobat pdf files. - Be proficient in basic pre-calculus mathematics, including plane geometry, trigonometry, and algebra.
+- Use your newly acquired knowledge to make calculations instead of hanging onto using your older knowledge.
+It is a strong indication of whether you understand the materials or not. - Use an internet browser to find things on the web. - Use Matlab to evaluate numerical results, make graphs, and do multistep calculations. - Open, read, and print Acrobat pdf files. - Be proficient in basic pre-calculus mathematics, including plane geometry, trigonometry, and algebra.

-For most of you, this will be your first introduction to calculus with analytic geometry where, I ask you to take a more active role in learning.
+For most of you, this will be your second college calculus with analytic geometry course where, I ask you to take a more active role in learning.
 You are not going to have an instructor showing you how to make mathematical calculations all your life.
 At times, you might not even be able to find a textbook showing you how to solve your problems.